 From a cash flow perspective, residential properties will generally provide a lower rental return than commercial assets, with the typical net rental income ranging from 3-4%.
 This is due in part to the high proportion of costs borne by residential landlords, with owners usually being responsible for ongoing expenses such as maintenance, rates and land tax.

-Whilst many residential investors will focus on long-term capital growth as their primary wealth creation strategy, investors with a higher risk tolerance may also look towards more aggressive equity-building strategies such as property development or residential development syndicates to accumulate wealth across a shorter time-frame.
+Whilst many residential investors will focus on long-term capital growth as their primary wealth creation strategy, investors with a higher risk tolerance may also look towards more aggressive equity-building strategies such as property development or residential development funds to accumulate wealth across a shorter time-frame.
 These strategies typically involve higher risk, but for those who have the capacity and appetite, can also carry greater return potential.

 Commercial property – consolidation phase